View the original recipe via:

 This fish recipe is ideal for those who are just started cooking.
-This is because it uses a technique which is very simple.
+This is because it uses a technique that is very simple.
 It has a very French name too: papillote.
 It basically means that you wrap up your fish (filet) in aluminium foil and bake it.

-The French normally use parchment paper, while other countries prefer plant leaves such as banana anc cabbage leaves.
+The French normally use parchment paper, while other countries prefer plant leaves such as banana and cabbage leaves.
 So let's get started, shall we?

 CLEAN the outer layers from the yellow onion and slice it in half rings.
 RINSE the red bell pepper and dice it as finely as you can using the chef's knife and cutting board.

-WASH the cherry tomatoes and cut in half.
-PRE-HEAT your oven to a temperature of 180 degrees celsius or 356 degrees fahrenheit.
+WASH the cherry tomatoes and cut them in half.
+PRE-HEAT your oven to a temperature of 180 degrees Celsius or 356 degrees Fahrenheit.
 ADD one salmon filet on a sheet of aluminium foil, add 1/2 of the ingredients to each 'package'.

 BAKE the salmon packages for 15 minutes.
-WHEN ready, remove any excess fish protein (white stuff) from the salmon filets and serve immediately.
+When ready, remove any excess fish protein (white stuff) from the salmon filets and serve immediately.